 It then followed the fate of the rest of the Dodecanese Islands during the years of Alexander the Great and his successors, the Roman years and the Byzantine period.
 After the division of the Roman Empire, it was, like all of Greece, ruled from Constantinople, the capital of the Eastern Roman Empire.

-During the thirteenth century, the island was occupied by the Genoese and then by the Venetians.
+During the 13th century, the island was occupied by the Genoese and then by the Venetians.
 In the year 1309, the Knights of St John seized and fortified Leros.

 During the Ottoman rule, and along with the other islands, Leros enjoyed a privileged regime, with partial autonomy and self–government.
 During the Greek Revolution of 1821, the island was liberated and became an important base for the re-supplying of the Greek Navy.

-The island of Lipsi contains springs at Fountani, alias Pikri Nero, in the area near Kimissi along with other minor springs also flowing in this region.
+The island of Lipsi contains springs at Fountani in the area near Kimissi along with other minor springs also flowing in this region.
 The Cave of Ontas dominates the settlement.
-A 960 meter paved path carved into the hill connects the upper quarters of Kimissi with the lower ones.
+A 960-meter paved path carved into the hill connects the upper quarters of Kimissi with the lower ones.

 Arki is a small Greek island which is part of the Dodecanese archipelago.
 It is situated in the eastern Aegean Sea, close to the Turkish Aegean Coast.
-The island belongs to the municipality of Patmos, and has a population of 54 inhabitants at the 2001 census.
+The island belongs to the municipality of Patmos and has a population of around 50 inhabitants.Read more

 There is ferry service that runs between Samos, Patmos, and Lipsi, that calls at the island, as well as occasional small ferries to other nearby islets such as Marathi just opposite Arki, which boasts the best beach of all the islets.

 Agathonísi is a small Greek island located at the northernmost point of the Dodecanese in Greece.
-It is surrounded by many smaller islands and is home to two villages, both inland; Megálo Chorió (“Big Village”), and Mikró Chorió (“Small Village”).
-The island’s only port is the settlement of Agios Georgios (Saint George), which consists of a few hotels.
+It is surrounded by many smaller islands and is home to two villages, both built inland: Megálo Chorió (“Big Village”), and Mikró Chorió (“Small Village”).
+The island’s only port is the settlement of Agios Georgios, which has a few hotels.
 The island is also locally known as Gaidaro, or by its ancient name Tragea.